borzunov/remoteink/README.md

 Purposes
 --------

 This application is designed for people who like to use E-Ink displays.
-It's suitable for tasks where color monitor and high reaction time aren't necessary: reading and writing texts, programming, etc.
+It's suitable for tasks where a color monitor and high reaction time aren't necessary: reading and writing texts, programming, etc.

 <img src="http://habrastorage.org/files/ed8/5de/963/ed85de963ac44b7e930719ab3b54c3a5.jpg" width=650 />